-- (3) Sub-paragraph (2) is subject to any rules made under Article 36 of the 1981 Order and to any directions given under that Article. - (4) The Commission shall establish and maintain a fund from which it shall make any payments which under sub-paragraph (2), are to be paid by the Commission. - (5) The Commission shall pay into the fund established under sub-paragraph (4) - (a) sums received from the Lord Chancellor under sub-paragraph (6), and - (b)-such other receipts of the Commission as the Lord Chancellar may, with the concurrence of the Treasury, determine, - (6) The Lord Chancellor shall pay to the Commission out of money provided by Parliament such sums as are required (after allowing for sums received apart from this sub-paragraph) to meet the payments which, under sub-paragraph (2), are to be paid by the Commission. - (7) The Lord Chancellor may, with the approval of the Treasury - (a) determine the manner in which and times at which the sums referred to insub-paragraph (6) are to be paid to the Commission; and - (b) impose conditions on the payment of the sums referred to in sub-paragraph (6). - (8) Estimates of the sums required as mentioned in sub-paragraph (6) shall from time to time be submitted to the Lord Chancellor by the Commission. - (9)-An-estimate shall be submitted under sub-paragraph (8)- - (a)-at-least once in the period beginning with the first appointed day and ending with the next Sixt-March, and - (b) at least once in each subsequent period of twelve months ending with 31st March, as such time as the Lord Chancellar may with the approval of the Frence v. direct. - (10) An estimate under sub-paragraph (8) shall be in such form and shall give such particulars as may be so directed. - (11) Where a fund is established under sub-paragraph (4), that fund shall, with effect from the day appointed by the Lord-Chancellor under Article 1(2) for the coming into operation of Article 21, be treated as if it were established under Article 21(1).
+(3) Sub-paragraph (2) is subject to any rules made under Article 36 of the 1981 Order and to any directions given under that Article.

+(4) The Commission shall establish and maintain-a fund from which it shall make any payments which, under sub-paragraph (2), are to be paid by the Commission.

+(5) The Commission shall pay into the fund established under sub-paragraph (4)-

+(a) sums received from the Lord Chancellor ander sub-paragraph (b), and

+(b)-such other receipts of the Commission as the Lord Chancellor may, with the concurrence of the Treasury, determine.

+(6) The Lord Chancellor shall pay to the Commission out of money provided by Parliament such sums as are required (after allowing for sums received apart-from this sub-paragraph) to-meet the payments which, under sub-paragraph (2), are to be paid by the Commission.

+(7) The Lord Chancellor may, with the approval of the Treasury-

+(a) determine the manner in which and times at which the sums referred to insub-paragraph (6) are to be paid to the Commission; and

+(b) impose conditions on the payment of the sums referred to in sub-paragraph (6).

+(8)-Estimates of the sums required as mentioned in sub-paragraph (6) shall from time to time be submitted to the Lord Chancellor by the Commission.

+(9)-An-estimate shall be submitted under sub-paragraph (8)-

+- (u) at least once in the period beginning with the first appointed day and ending with the next 31st March, and - (b) at least once in each subsequent period of twelve months ending with 31st March, at such time as the Lord Chancellor may, with the approval of the Treasury, direct.

+(10) - An estimate under-sub-paragraph (8) shall be in such form and shall give such particulars as may be so directed.

+(11) Where a fund is established under sub-paragraph (4), that fund shall, with effect from the day-appointed by the Lord-Clancellor under Article 1(2) for the coming into operation of Article 21, he treated as if it were established under Article 21(1).